1 | initial version |

 up ip link set eth1 up

-down ip link set eth1 down
+down ip link set eth1 and restart the networking service.

-1. If the above did solve the issue, we will have to see what happens to the network traffic.
+If the above did solve the issue, we will have to see what happens to the network traffic.
 For debugging purposes, please download cirros.vhd.
 Here's the script to do so:

 git clone https://github.com/cloudbase/ci-overcloud-init-scripts.git